nicolasazrak/caddy-cache/README.md

 ```
 caddy.test {
     proxy / yourserver:5000
-    cache /static
+    cache
 }
 ```

-First option is the base path to cache.
-Only files with path starting with /static will be cached.
+This will store in cache responses that specifically have a `Cache-control`, `Expires` or `Last-Modified` header set.

 For more advanced usages you can use the following parameters:

-- `path`: For adding more paths other than main path
 - `default_max_age`: You can set the default max age for responses without a `Cache-control` or `Expires` header.
 (Default: 60 seconds)
 - `redis`: If you want to use redis for caching just add the redis uri.
 (Note: this is not recommended if responses are large)
+- `match`: You can specify rules to make responses cacheable, if any matches and the response is cacheable by https://tools.ietf.org/html/rfc7234 then it will be stored.
+Supported options are:
+    - `path`: check if the request starts with this path
+    - `header`: checks if the response contains a header with one of the specified values

 ```
 caddy.test {
     proxy / yourserver:5000
-    cache /static {
+    cache {
+        match {
+            path /assets
+            header Content-Type image/jpg image/png
+        }
         default_max_age 10
         redis redis://localhost:6379
     }